djdumpling/fruit-box-env/notes.md

 3. need to incorporate the turn number of the game (cuz like turn<25, can pretty safely choose small extents; but once turn>25, there are many more larger extents since "holes" have been cleared)

 4. currently, the sum-prediction (170-dim ??) is concatenated with features (256-dim). also gradient interference.
+5. need to do some pre-training (teach the policy the rules, train only the prediction head and freeze other)